Filter Content

 Thursday 19 June Confirmation Parent Information Meeting

-Friday 20 June St Joseph’s School Disco
+Friday 20 June St Joseph’s Galactic Groove Disco

 Sat 21 & Sun 22 June Confirmation Commitment Mass